solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Enable Multi-Sig Feature

-1. Go to the main settings menu.
+1. Go to main settings (click the “setting” icon on the top right corner of the main menu).
 2. Click the toggle switch next to "Enable Multi-Signature Features" to activate.

 ### Make Account Multi-Sig

-1. Go to the relevant account.
+1. Go to the relevant account’s settings (click the “setting” icon on the top right corner on the account overview).

-2. Settings > "Manage Signers".
+2. Select "Manage Signers".

 3. Select "Add Co-Signer" on the top right corner of the page.

 4. Add the public key of the co-signer and enter the number of required co-signers for every transaction.
 Select "Apply Changes" to confirm it.

 ![null](/images/blue-3.png)